 Connecting the NexPath Telephony Server to the network is essential if you wish to access the most important features of the system.
-A network (also called LAN or TCP/IP) connection is required for email notification from voice mail, to customize the system configuration, and to use client software programs such as NexDial and NexDirector.
+A network (also called LAN or TCP/IP) connection is required for email notification from voice mail, to customize the system configuration, and to use client software programs such as NexDialTM and NexDirectorTM.

 However, a network connection is not mandatory; the NexPath telephone system will function in its entirety (except for email notification) with the LAN cable disconnected.
 So it is possible, for example, to connect the network and configure the system using a web browser from a client PC, and then disconnect the network.
+This is a good way to run the system if you are very concerned about network security.